CATL Workshop – Help your students take more responsibility for their own learning: A practical guide to reflection and metacognition

 This two-part seminar (first session on Monday, September 29) will explore research on and teaching practices that help students learn to connect, apply, and synthesize their learning across contexts and over time.
 This kind of integration can happen when students link what they’ve learned in one course to another, or when they bridge theory and practice (connecting their learning from a course to an internship, for instance, or vice versa).
 While majors and programs have integrative goals and use pedagogies to encourage this kind of learning, research suggests that many students are not as successful as they could be at integrative learning.
 In this seminar we will read and discuss a few key articles on integrative learning – aiming to connect, apply and synthesize the literature on integrative learning to the way we teach our courses and structure our curricula.

 Robert Bringle, Kulynych/Cline Visiting Distinguished Professor of Psychology at Appalachian State, and long time scholar and advocate of academic service learning and civic engagement, will be facilitating sessions on developing courses and research projects centered on academic service-learning.
-CATL is co-sponsoring Bob Bringle’s visit, together with Sharon Hodge (Faculty Development Fellow for Service-Learning) and the Kernodle Center for Service Learning and Community.
+CATL is co-sponsoring Bob Bringle’s visit, together with Sharon Hodge (Faculty Development Fellow for Service-Learning) and the Kernodle Center for Civic Life.

 Nuts & Bolts of Teaching Academic Service-Learning Courses